kehan777/Protein-Hunter/README.md

 👉 See example usage in `run_protein_hunter.py` for reference. 🐍✨
 This will take you from an initial input to final designed protein structures and sequences, all in one pipeline!

-> ⚠️ **Caution:** The original evaluation in the paper used an all-X sequence for initial design.
+> 💡 **Tips:** The original evaluation in the paper used an all-X sequence for initial design.
 However, to increase the diversity of generated folds, you can mix random amino acids with X residues by setting the `percent_X` parameter (e.g., `--percent_X 50` for 50% X and 50% random AAs).
 Adjusting this ratio helps explore a broader design space.

 ## Protein Hunter (Boltz Edition ⚡)